-In the normal course of business, we may enter into guarantees on behalf of portfolio companies.
-Under these arrangements, we would be required to make payments to third parties if the portfolio companies were to default on their related payment obligations.
-At March 31, 2010 and December 31, 2009, the maximum amount of potential future payments under such guarantees was \$6,000,000, with an expiration of December 2011.
-Guarantees made on behalf of portfolio companies are considered in determining the fair value of our investments.
+In the normal course of business, the Company may enter into guarantees on behalf of portfolio companies.
+Under these arrangements, the Company would be required to make payments to third parties if the portfolio companies were to default on their related payment obligations.
+At June 30, 2010 and December 31, 2009, the maximum amount of potential future payments under such guarantees was \$6,000,000, with an expiration of December 31, 2011.
+Guarantees made on behalf of portfolio companies are considered in determining the fair value of the Company's investments.